 Throw It In: According to the producers on commentaries, most of O'Neill's humourous dialogue for the first two seasons were improvised by RDA.
 After that, the writers got used to his sense of humour.

 Turn In Your Badge: Subverted.
 It was a Reverse Mole role he played as part of a sting operation against a rogue element that had infiltrated the SGC.

 Ultimate Job Security: He's broken enough rules and caused enough trouble to get himself court-martialed every day of the week but he keeps his rank and his post.
 Probably something to do with the extremely secret nature of the SGC and the fact that no one else, with the exception of Teal'c and the other members of SG-1, has anything like his level of experience.
 Most of said violations tended to occur as a result of him following his instincts, rather than protocol, and he was pretty much always proven right.

-Richard Dean Anderson once asked the military adviser on the show if he'd met officers as bad as Jack.
+Richard Dean Anderson once asked the Air Force Chief of Staff (who was guest-starring As Himself on the show) if he'd met officers as bad as Jack.
 "Worse," was the reply.